l33tdaima/l33tdaima/pr1338m/README.md

 Given an array `arr`.
 You can choose a set of integers and remove all the occurrences of these integers in the array.

-Return the minimum size of the set so that at least half of the integers of the array are removed.
+Return _the minimum size of the set so that **at least** half of the integers of the array are removed_.

 ### Example 1: